Kingvic300/kingvic300/README.md

 ---

-> “Code is not just syntax, it’s a solution to real problems.” – Victor Oladimeji
+> “Code is not just syntax, it’s a solution to real problems.” – Victor Oladimeji(King vic)

 _Thanks for stopping by!
 Feel free to explore my repos, ask questions, or collaborate on something cool._ 🙌